|MH Maps||Tech Spec||Download||License||Showcase||Reviews|

 Continental Editions Version 4.0

-Continental Editions divides the Mountain High Maps V.2.9 collection into four competitively priced CD's for designer's who only need a few maps in one continental region of the world.
-Check our Continental Editions page for more details of the Continental breakdown of the maps - order the physical CD or download the edition for immediate electronic delivery.
+Continental Editions divides the Mountain High Maps V.4.0 collection into six competitively priced collections for designer's who only need a few maps in one continental region of the world.
+Check our Continental Editions for more details of the Continental breakdown of the maps and download the edition for immediate delivery.

 Upgrade to Version 4.0

-Preferential terms are available to existing owners of MOUNTAIN HIGH MAPS versions 1.0, 2.0, 2.1 and 2.5.
+Preferential terms are available to existing owners of MOUNTAIN HIGH MAPS versions 1.0, 2.0, 2.1, 2.5 & 3.0.
 Check our upgrade page for details.

 Any comments or problems with this